Devdre1909/helicarrier-test/README.md

   }
 ]
 ```
-then used [this script](gql-server/script.js) to format, i fell it make sense that `accountName` and `accountNumber` etc are same across transactions, also the `transactionOn` is a week range.
+then used [this script](gql-server/script.js) to format, I felt it made sense that `accountName` and `accountNumber` etc are same across transactions, also the `transactionOn` is a week range.

 ## Decisions

-Following the scenario given of a page of transactions history is used this data structure below because it's make the app more usable, `status` wasn't very usable has it has no context to the data.
+Following the scenario given, a page of transaction history uses the data structure below because it makes the app more usable, `status` wasn't very usable as it has no context to the data.

 ```js
 export interface Transaction {